top of page

 *Wenabozho Anang, called Scorpio in Western astronomy, is often depicted as Wenabozho shooting an arrow at the Mishibizhiw Gaa-ditibaanowe’.
 There are many stories around that tell the story of what caused the flooding of the earth.
 One story links this dramatic event to a great battle between Wenabozho and Mishibizhiw.
 See: Reflections of the Great Lakes, part 19.

->Read the other episodes in the "Star Stories" series:
+>Read the episodes of the "Star Stories" series published so far:

 bottom of page